HumanCompatibleAI/eirli/README.rst

    transformed target and handles the loss calculation, along with any transformations that need to happen as a part of that calculation.

-[TODO walk through examples of combined algorithms from these components]

 Training Scripts
 ================

 In addition to machinery for constructing algorithms, the repo contains a set of Sacred-based training scripts for testing different Representation Learning algorithms as either pretraining or joint training components within an imitation learning pipeline.
-These are likeliest to be a fit for your use case if you
+These are likeliest to be a fit for your use case if you want to reproduce our results, or train models in similar settings